leecourt98/leecourt98.github.io/cv/index.md

 BS in Mathematics, minor in Statistics from University of California, Los Angeles

 ### Work Experience
 - Research Associate, Public Policy Institute of California
+  - Jan.
+2018 — present
 - Evaluation, Operations, and Research Associate, ScholarMatch
+  - July 2016 — Dec.
+2017

 ### Published Work
 For a full list, see [here](https://leecourt98.github.io/published-work/).